 Am I bipolar?
-Do I need bipolar disorder treatment?
+Do I need bipolar disorder treatment in Portland?
 This is actually a tough question to answer.
 You may feel like your life is spinning out of control at times or like you don’t want to get out of bed.
 But, is it really a clinical disorder, or are you experiencing the natural ups and downs of being human?

 If you think you may be bipolar, the best thing you can do is schedule an appointment with a licensed psychiatrist to help you identify if you are or not.
 If you go to your primary care physician, they may take your word for it and then put you on medications that could cause other health problems with no way to know if you actually need the medicine or not.